jamescurtin/traefik-proxy/README.md

 configured.
 The `authelia/secrets` directory contains secrets for configuring all services.
 The default values should be changed before deploying.

-There are additional configuration files that need to be customized.
+There are additional configuration files that need to be customized before you can deploy in a production environment.
 All places where customization is necessary are marked with `CHANGEME` comments.

 The command will also create the external docker network `traefik`.
 Other docker services that you plan to expose via Traefik should be added to this network.

+See the [Exploring](#exploring) section for more information.

 ## Users